Typical cost range

 A detailed guide to the hidden costs of buying a house in the UK, including solicitor fees, conveyancing disbursements, searches, surveys, transfer fees, indemnity policies and the practical extras buyers often miss.

-Work out how much money you need to buy a house in the UK, including deposit, upfront costs, pre-exchange costs, solicitor fees, property tax and the cash needed after an offer is accepted.
+Work out how much money you need to buy a house in the UK, including the deposit, upfront fees, property tax, legal costs, surveys, mortgage charges, moving costs and a practical buffer.

-Understand stamp duty and UK property purchase tax in plain English, including SDLT, LBTT, LTT, first-time buyer treatment, second-home costs and the main 2026 differences by nation.
+Stamp duty explained UK in plain English, including SDLT, LBTT, LTT, first-time buyer treatment, second-home costs and the main 2026 differences by nation.

 A step-by-step guide to first-time buyer costs in the UK, covering deposits, forgotten fees, Lifetime ISA rules, common mistakes and the real cost of buying a first home.